benjohnsto/ronaldsons_cemetery/README.md

 Sacred / to the memory of the / Bev.
 Joseph Lybrand / of the Methodist Episcopal Church / who departed this life April 24th 1844 / in the 51st year of his age Fell Asleep in Jesus / December 24th 1865 / Isabella W. Lybrand / Wife of / Bev.
 Joseph Lybrand / Aged 64 years

 Our Children / To the beloved memory of / Mrs. Isabella G. Hartman / who entered into rest / January 21st 1852 / aged 30 years.
 Mary Lybrand / August 21st 1846 / aged 19 years.
 Joanna / October 31st 1852 / aged 19 years.
-Wesley / May 14th 1838 / aged 8 years Edward /
-February 17th 1842 / aged 2 years.
+Wesley / May 14th 1838 / aged 8 years Edward /February 17th 1842 / aged 2 years.
 Lizzie H . / entered into rest / November 21st 1863

 In / Memory of / William F .
 Barr / who departed this life / July 7th 1834 / in the ___7th year of his age